 - Take a detailed look at physical and mental health and wellbeing

-- Learn how to become more self-aware of your need for self-care
+- Learn how to become more aware of the need for self-care

-- Be able to promote positive change for themselves and implement their own version of effective self-care.
+- Be able to promote positive change and to implement effective self-care.

 Click on the image below to view the course map which provides a summary of the course content.